Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Results

-Raw data in Figure \ref{fig:numwordsbits} shows that the \textit{simple one-word two-second} model (Experiment 3) generates between 0 and 3 words for each $z$ vector, generating substantially more words at negative bit values.
-To test the observation that negative values correspond to concatenated outputs, we systematically generate samples where each of the 5 bits is interpolated from the set of values $\{-6, -3, 0, 3, 6\},$ and all permutations of bits are tested ($5^5$).
+We test the observation that negative-value latent codes produce concatenated outputs more rigorously.
+We systematically generate samples where each of the 5 bits is interpolated from the set of values $\{-6, -3, 0, 3, 6\},$ and all permutations of bits are tested ($5^5$).
 Each permutation is tested with 10 sets of latent space values (constant across different permutations), for a total of $31,250$ samples.
 We automatically annotate our outputs using a pretrained Whisper-small model \citep{whisper}, which we fine-tune using a dataset consisting of 400 model outputs manually annotated by the authors.
 Whisper is used to annotate for single (failure; 0) vs.~multiple (success; 1) word outputs.
 We estimate Whisper's accuracy on labeling single- and multiple-word outputs at 88\% (based on author's annotations; Table \ref{whisper-accuracy}).

-The data were fit to a logistic regression mixed effects model (details of the model in Figure \ref{fig:var5single2srun1model1ggplot}).
+Raw data in Figure \ref{fig:numwordsbits} shows that Model 3 generates between 0 and 3 words for each $z$ vector, generating substantially more words at negative bit values.
+The data was fit to a logistic regression mixed effects model (details of the model in Figure \ref{fig:var5single2srun1model1ggplot}).
 There is a clear and significant negative relationship between the sum value of bits and the probability of a multiple-word output ($\beta=-0.09, z= -54.42, p <0.0001$; Figure \ref{fig:var5single2srun1model1ggplot}).
-The model with interactions between individual bits also shows that negative values correspond to significantly higher proportion of two-word outputs (Figure \ref{fig:var5single2srun1model1ggplot}, Table \ref{estimates}).
+The mixed-effect model with interactions between individual bits also shows that negative values correspond to significantly higher proportion of two-word outputs (Figure \ref{fig:var5single2srun1model1ggplot}, Table \ref{estimates}).

-We perform a similar analysis on the \textit{complex one-word two-second} model (Experiment 4 in Table \ref{tab:parameters}), where we systematically generate samples where each of the 5 bits is interpolated from the set of values $\{-4, -2, -1, 0, 1, 2, 4\}$, and all permutations of bits are tested $(7^5),$ Again, each permutation is tested with 10 sets of latent space values (constant across different permutations), for a total of $168,070$ samples.
+We perform a similar analysis on Model 4.
+We systematically generate samples where each of the 5 bits is interpolated from the set of values $\{-4, -2, -1, 0, 1, 2, 4\}$, and all permutations of bits are tested $(7^5),$ Again, each permutation is tested with 10 sets of latent space values (constant across different permutations), for a total of $168,070$ samples.
 All samples were subsequently transcribed using the same fine-tuned Whisper model used in the previous experiments, and the results suggest a similar correlation between negative code values and the proportion of two-word outputs (Figure 4).